 If You Have Specific Needs and Wants

-3. If you have specific needs and wants.
-If you are vegetarian, pregnant, diabetic, traveling with small children, unable to walk up steps, terrified of catching malaria, or have any special desires to see specific animals, people, art, music – use a tour operator.
-If you'd like your kids to eat at 6 pm, need a fridge to store your medication, or would love to shop at a local market – a knowledgeable travel agent can make it happen for you.
-It's your vacation, let someone else do the worrying and planning for you.
-Using a tour operator also means that you have someone who is accountable to you if things do not go according to what you have planned and paid for.
-To get an idea of what's on offer for those with special interests, check out my "special interest Africa travel section".
+If you are vegetarian, pregnant, diabetic, traveling with small children, unable to walk up steps, terrified of catching malaria, or have any special desires to see specific animals, people, art, or music – use a tour operator.
+If you'd like your kids to eat at 6:00pm, need a fridge to store your medication, or would love to shop at a local market – a knowledgeable travel agent can make it happen for you.
+Some tour operators have been in the industry for decades and have such excellent general knowledge that they can tailor itineraries to meet your exact needs, no matter how unique they are; while others specialize particularly in one area or another.
+Either way, putting the planning in expert hands means that the vacation you've been saving up for is more likely to exceed your expectations.

-5. If you are concerned about safety and security.
-Most countries in Africa are stable and safe, but politics and natural disasters happen.
-A good tour operator stays up to date with elections, weather hazards, and high crime areas.
-A small skirmish in northern Kenya may not make headline news, but a specialized tour operator will know about it and can redirect your safari to keep you safe.
-If the rainy season is causing severe flooding in Southern Africa, your tour operator will be able to switch your itinerary around to include more internal flights rather than road transfers, would be a good idea.
-This would be very difficult to accommodate on your own.
+Most of Africa's popular tourist destinations are relatively safe, but political instability and natural disasters can happen.
+A good tour operator stays up-to-date with elections, weather hazards, and high crime areas.
+A small skirmish in northern Kenya may not make headline news in the States, but a specialized tour operator will know about it and can redirect your safari to keep you safe.
+If the rainy season is causing severe flooding in Southern Africa, your tour operator will be able to switch your itinerary around to replace road transfers with more internal flights.
+Changes like these are difficult and expensive to make on your own.
 If you're worried about the security of making payments to local lodges or hotels online, a tour operator removes the risk of credit card fraud by acting as an intermediary.